What is the Full Form of CRPF?

-CRPF Full Form is Central Reserved Police Force, and it is an Indian Parliamentary Force, it is also one of the largest Parliamentary forces of the World.
+The full form of CRPF is Central Reserve Police Force, and it is an Indian Parliamentary Force.
+Also, it is one of the largest Parliamentary forces in the World.
 CRPF works under the directive of the Ministry of Home Affairs (MHA) Government of India.

 History of CRPF

-CRPF form under British Government on 27th July 1939 as CRP (Crown Representative’s Police) and in 1949 after independence it named CRPF, and its main role to work along with the Indian States and Union Territories Police to maintain law and order in the country.
-CRPF motto is “Service and Loyalty”.
+CRPF was created under the British Government on 27th July 1939 as CRP (Crown Representative’s Police).
+In 1949, CRP was renamed CRPF.
+The main role of CRPF is to work along with the respective police departments of Indian States and Union Territories to maintain law and order in the country.
+The motto of CRPF is “Service and Loyalty”.

-In 1960 many states reserve police battalion also merge with CRPF, and now they all are part of CRPF and until 1965 CRFP also guarded India-Pakistan Border after that Indian government Creates BSF (Border Security Force) specifically for Indo-Pak border.
+In 1960, the reserve police battalions of many states merged with CRPF, and now they all are part of CRPF.
+Until 1965, CRFP guarded India-Pakistan Border.
+However, the Indian government later formed BSF (Border Security Force) specifically to secure the Indo-Pak border.

-In 2001 Indian Parliament attack the CRPF troopers killed all five terrorists who had entered the premises of the Indian Parliament in New Delhi.
-On 2 September 2009, 5000 CRPF soldiers were deployed for a search and rescue mission to find the then Andhra Pradesh Chief Minister Y. S. Rajasekhara Reddy whose helicopter went missing over the Nallamalla Forest Range in Andhra Pradesh.
-This was the largest search operation ever mounted in India.
+In 2001, during the Indian Parliament attack, the CRPF troopers killed all five terrorists who had entered the premises of the Indian Parliament in New Delhi.
+On 2nd September 2009, 5000 CRPF soldiers were deployed for a search and rescue mission to find the then Andhra Pradesh Chief Minister, Y. S. Rajasekhara Reddy, whose helicopter went missing over the Nallamalla Forest Range in Andhra Pradesh.
+Also, this was the largest search operation ever mounted in India.